thejagadeesh/Cyclistic-bike-share-analysis/README.md

 3	classic_bike	895053
 ```

--- Calculate the total number of visits to each station for members and casual riders
+-- Calculate the total number of visits to start station for members and casual riders
 ```sql
 SELECT start_station_name AS station_name,
        member_casual,